-The following questions must resolve as "ANSWERED TOO SOON":
+The following markets must resolve as "ANSWERED TOO SOON":

-1. Early answers: If the answer to the question is not known by the time the first answer is submitted but there is a reasonable expectation that the answer will be known in the future.
+1. Early answers: If the outcome of the market is not known by the time the answer is submitted.

 Valid: "Will Bochum win against Stuttgart in the Bundesliga match on January 20, 2024?"
 The match was delayed by 40 minutes, and by the opening date, the outcome was still unknown since the match was still in progress.
 However, an answer was submitted after the match concluded, and the result became known.

 Answered too soon: "Which team will win the football World Cup 2022 final?" with 18/12/2022 at 16:30 UTC as an opening date, and the answer "Argentina" was provided at 16:35 UTC.
 However, due to a tie at the end of regular play (90 minutes), the match was extended by an additional 30 minutes.
 Therefore, even though Argentina eventually won the match, the outcome was not yet known when the answer was submitted.

-Invalid Questions
+Invalid Markets

-The following questions must resolve as "INVALID":
+The following markets must resolve as "INVALID":